Orbital Linearization of Smooth Completely Integrable Vector Fields: The case of dimension 2

-Remark that, in the case of dimension 2, there are only 3 possibilities: elliptic without zero eigenvalue, hyperbolic without zero eigenvalue, and hyperbolic with zero eigenvalue.
-The first two possibilities are covered by Theorem \ref{thm:SmoothLinearization}.
-It remains to prove Theorem \ref{thm:2Dsmoothlinearization} for the case when $X$ has one eigenvalue equal to 0.
+\begin{proof} Remark that, in the case of dimension 2, there are only 3 possibilities: elliptic without zero eigenvalue, hyperbolic without zero eigenvalue, and hyperbolic with zero eigenvalue.
+The f\/irst two possibilities are covered by Theorem \ref{thm:SmoothLinearization}.
+It remains to prove Theorem \ref{thm:2Dsmoothlinearization} for the case when $X$ has one eigenvalue equal to~0.
 By Proposition \ref{prop:LinearizationUpToFlat}, we can assume that